Brunch & Batter

 Ingredients for chive butter on a grey surface.

-• Smoked paprika- Different from sweet paprika, this spice is a little woodsy and adds a distinct smoky taste (think barbeque).
+• Smoked paprika- Different from sweet paprika, this spice is a little woodsy and adds a distinct smoky taste (think barbecue).
 It's made from smoke-dried chili peppers that were dried over an oak fire before being ground into a powder.

 • Salt- Coarse Kosher or sea salt for finishing.